angarsky/diveintopython/learn/date/datetime.md

 else:
     print("date1 is after date2")
 ```

+As a result of comparing dates we get "date1 is before date2".

 You can also compare `datetime` objects with `date` objects.
 In that case, the `date` object is treated as if it has a time of midnight.
 For example: